alecthegeek/CCHS_Raspian_for_IoT/Readme.md

     51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-These scripts are designed to support @geekscape's Embedded Network Robots workshop at the Melbourne Connected Community Hacker Space.
-They should be generally useful for people working on Internet of Things projects (.e.g mesh networking, robotics, Arduino, etc etc).
+These scripts were originally designed to support @geekscape's Embedded Network Robots workshop at the Melbourne Connected Community Hacker Space.
+They should now be generally useful for people working on Internet of Things projects (.e.g mesh networking, robotics, Arduino, etc etc) and wanting to do general development on a Raspberry Pi using Node, Java, Go etc.

 After following this process you should have